soapy98/MSC-Disseratation-Project/README.md

 # MSC-Disseratation-Project

-The projects aim was to create VR tanks game with networking, raytracing and procedural generation.
+The projects aim was to create a VR tanks game with networking, raytracing and procedural generation.

 The project was created in Unity with the use of the Oculus package as a Oculus Quest was used.
 Each feature stated was implemented to some extent with a simple game but interacting features.